Games Design BA (Hons) at the University of Cumbria is pleased to announce the return of our annual game jam and it’s open to all comers!

 Who owns the game I make?

 You do.
-Although be aware that any games made with software on site will be created under an educational license.
 We would also like to retain a copy of the game for possible promotional purposes.

 How do I submit my game?

 Once you have joined UOC game jam on itch.io, you can submit your game directly.
 You can submit updated versions up to the deadline.
 As a lot of educational institutions take part in UOC game jam, we know it’s not always possible to package a game on campus machines.
 Submit what you have as a ZIP folder and we’ll do our best with it.

 Any questions?
 Don’t hesitate to get in touch.